Hi, I'm Lila.

 A Short Story of Lila

 Lila (pronounced Lee-la) in Sanskrit means 'divine play' and it's the name I chose for myself in February 2014 as a more accurate reflection of who I am and what my offerings in service to others are mostly about.
-I weave a lighthearted silliness with a deep sense of spirit to create sweet spaces and places for us to play together.
+I weave a lighthearted silliness with a deep sense of spirit to create embodied spaces and delightful places for us to play together.

 "We all get lost once in awhile, sometimes by choice, sometimes due to forces beyond our control.
 When we learn what it is our soul needs to learn, the path presents itself.
 Sometimes we see the way out, but wander further and deeper despite ourselves; the fear, the anger, or the sadness preventing us returning.
 Sometimes we prefer to be lost and wandering.
 Sometimes it's easier.
 Sometimes we find our own way out.
 But regardless, always, we are found."